Title

 Republic Act No. 9523 mandates the Department of Social Welfare and Development (DSWD) to issue a certification declaring a child legally available for adoption as a prerequisite for adoption proceedings, streamlining the process for abandoned, surrendered, or neglected children to ensure their welfare and emotional development.

-It refers to a child for whom the DSWD has issued a certification declaring that the child is legally available for adoption after abandonment or neglect has been proven or who was voluntarily committed by the parent(s) or legal guardian.
+It refers to a child in whose favor the DSWD has issued a certification after abandonment or neglect has been proven through the required documents, or one who was voluntarily committed by parents/legal guardian.

-Yes, the decision is appealable to the Court of Appeals within five (5) days from receipt by the petitioner; otherwise, the decision becomes final and executory.
+Yes.
+It may be appealed to the Court of Appeals within five days from receipt of the decision by the petitioner; otherwise, it becomes final and executory.

 Analyze Cases Smarter, Faster